-Cutting and Clearance of Vegetation
+Cutting and clearance of vegetation

 It is a duty of the highway authority to keep public rights of way free from obstruction by natural upgrowth [Highways Act 1980, Section 41].

-Keeping side growth from encroaching on to a path is the responsibility of the landowner, although hedges may be trimmed back by ECC as part of the works associated with the seasonal cutting of paths.
+Keeping side growth from encroaching on to a path is the responsibility of the landowner, although hedges may be trimmed back by us as part of the works associated with the seasonal cutting of paths.

 When and where is it needed?

-Community Schemes to cut vegetation are managed by our PROW and Localism Officer.
+Community Schemes to cut vegetation are managed by our PRoW and Localism Officer.

 - Community groups volunteer through the Parish Paths Partnership scheme to clear seasonal upgrowth.
 Groups identify paths that need attention and organise a work party to clear the vegetation.
 The volunteers are supported by our PROW Inspectors.
 See our Volunteering page for more information.